Passive Income Calculator

 Monthly Rate = Annual Return / 12

-Balance (after month) = Previous Balance × (1 + Monthly Rate) + Monthly Contribution
+Balance (after month) = Previous Balance x (1 + Monthly Rate) + Monthly Contribution

-This iterative process is applied for each month over the chosen number of years.
+This iterative process runs for each month over your chosen time horizon.

-Annual Passive from Portfolio = Final Portfolio Value × Expected Annual Return
+Annual Passive from Portfolio = Final Portfolio Value x Expected Annual Return

 Monthly Passive from Portfolio = Annual Passive from Portfolio / 12